-- International: £20,000 (total)
+International: £24,000 (total)

 Read more about paying fees and charges.

-Part-time fees are normally calculated based on the number of credits you study in a year compared to the equivalent full-time course.
+Fees for part-time courses are normally calculated based on the number of credits you study in a year compared to the equivalent full-time course.
 For example, if you study half the course credits in a year, you will pay half the full-time course fees for that year.

 Additional cost information

 There may be additional costs related to your course or programme of study, or related to being a student at the University of Leeds.
-Read more about additional costs
+Read more about additional costs.

 Scholarships and financial support